wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-1.md

 A slightly worse display and chip compared to the iPad Air seems about right, given it's supposed to be the "base" iPad.
 But what everybody is crying about is that the 10th-gen iPad only supports the first-gen Apple Pencil, and then only with a hideous lightening-to-USB-C dongle.

 But to me, this makes sense.
 Apple wants to push professional artists who use the Apple Pencil daily to the Pro line.
 What they thought was more important to base-model customers (primarily students, I'd guess) was a nicer FaceTime experience.
 So, they re-positioned the selfie camera to a landscape orientation instead of using that space for the magnetic charging that the Apple Pencil 2 requires.
+They couldn't do both without some serious re-engineering.

 That choice will be debated for a while to come, but, as someone who doesn't care that much about the Apple Pencil, I'm okay with it.
-What bother me far more is the price increase.
+What bothers me far more is the price increase.
 In Canada, the base iPad now costs a hefty $600 (up from $429).
 Wow.

 Maybe in two years, this iPad will be priced more appropriately, but right now... it isn't.
 But is the iPad Air worth $200 more?
-So, it's time to upgrade my iPad and I've got a decision to make.
-Stay tuned for Part 2 of this tale to find out what it is (coming next month).
+Hmmm, it's time to upgrade my iPad and I've got a decision to make.
+Stay tuned for Part 2 of this tale to find out what it is (coming next month as usual).

 In the meantime, I've been enjoying another Apple accessory that I've recently added to the ecosystem.
 I had an unused Best Buy gift card lying around, so I figured what the hell, and picked up the second-gen AirPods Pro that everybody is raving about.
 I got a free six-month Apple Music trial with it, so I cancelled my YouTube Music subscription (which I wasn't in love with).
 In the end, I'm actually coming out ahead.